bbc/gel/src/components/data-tables.md

 Note that the `<table>` is now divided into a head (`<thead>`) and body (`<tbody>`).
 This does not have any impact on the behavior of the table and its headers.
 But, as we enhance the table, these elements will come in useful for styling and scripting.

 ::: alert Empty table headers
 In the last example, the first column header is effectively a header for the _row_ headers.
 Some deem this unnecessary and make the cell empty.
 This is not recommended, since it can produce unexpected behavior[^2].
 It is also better to be explicit whenever there is the opportunity.
-In the [**Reference implementation**](#reference-implementation) the row headers are each premier league football teams.
+In the [**Reference implementation**](#reference-implementation) the row headers are each Premier League football teams.
 This could probably be concluded through deduction (and the help of surrounding information), but an explicit _"Team"_ column header removes all doubt.
 :::

 ### Captions

-So far, we have labeled the rows and columns, but not the table itself.
+So far, we have labelled the rows and columns, but not the table itself.
 You may be inclined to introduce a table with a heading element, such as an `<h2>`.
 This would certainly aid users browsing the page visually.
 However, a heading would not be directly _associated_ with the table, meaning a screen reader user navigating directly to the table (using a shortcut like <kbd>T</kbd> in NVDA) would not hear a label announced upon arrival.

 Instead, provide a `<caption>`[^3].
 Where there is already a requirement for a heading and you want to eliminate repetition and redundancy, it is permitted to place the heading _inside_ the `<caption>` element.